-Fenugreek seed has been used medicinally and for culinary purposes for millennia.
+Fenugreek seed has been used in herbalism and for culinary purposes for millennia.
 It is most often utilized in Indian, Egyptian, and Middle Eastern cuisine, but is used commercially as a flavoring agent in much of the world.
-Its delicate maple-like flavor makes it perfect for baked goods and confectionaries and also for creating imitation maple syrups.
-Medicinally, it has been utilized in traditional herbalism to support digestion, support lactation in nursing mothers, and as a soothing topical application.
+Its delicate maple-like flavor makes it perfect for baked goods and confectioneries and also for creating imitation maple syrups.
+It has been utilized in traditional herbalism to support digestion, support lactation in nursing mothers, and as a topical application.

 The Commission E approved internal use of fenugreek as an appetite stimulant and for use externally as a poultice.